redBorder/redborder-documentation/docs/guides/use_cases/ch9_detect_eternalblue.md

 # What's next?

-It is expected that the reported user is picking up the incident on this state and start the containment phase fo the malware.
+It is expected that the reported user is picking up the incident on this state and start the containment phase fo the malware, starting with the affected hosts.